 If there is one thing most conservatives can agree on it's that Ronald Reagan was not only one of the greatest presidents in the history of the United States, but that he was a near saint and a hero that should be the model for every president moving forward.
 The problem with their beliefs and opinions are that they are misguided and often based on twisted logic.

 Ronald Reagan was elected in a landslide in November of 1980, defeating his Democratic challenger, incumbent Jimmy Carter.
-Carter had fallen in popularity so far that he was actually primaried by Sen. Ted Kennedy the previous summer, but was able to weather the storm and be nominated as the Democratic challenger for president.
+Carter had fallen in popularity so far that he was actually primaried by Sen. Ted Kennedy the previous summer, but was able to weather the storm and be nominated as the Democratic nominee for president.
 The eight years that followed issued a dramatic change in Washington and around the country.
 By the time Reagan officially left office in 1989, the national debt had tripled due to a massive increase in defense spending and drastic tax cuts for the wealthy.
 Reagan did cut spending in some areas, but they affected the country's most vulnerable.

 When delivering an accurate criticism of Ronald Reagan, the most common critiques are those of the increased debt and tax breaks for the wealthiest in the country.
 Others bring up the Iran/Contra scandal, the attack on working America and unions or the funding of the future al-Qaeda and Osama bin Laden.
 Ronald Reagan did all of those things and should be criticized for doing so, but there are other things Reagan did in the White House that should be highlighted.

 1. Reagan helped kick the mentally ill out into the street and increase homelessness -